UI form component visibility conditions

 2. Add support for field dependencies

-3. Access their values when evaluating visibility
+3. Access field values when evaluating visibility

-4. Make the condition assignable to properties
+4. Enable the condition for:

 Add support for field dependencies

-Xperience API provides native support for conditions that depend on one other field via the following classes:
+The Xperience API provides native support for conditions that depend on one other field via the following classes:

 • VisibilityConditionWithDependencyProperties – visibility condition properties class with one predefined property – PropertyName.
 The property holds the name of the field on which the visibility evaluation depends.